What You Need To Know

 How are the points earned different in the playoffs compared to the regular season?

 As you might imagine, a premium is given to players who win/play well in playoff events.
 If you won a regular-season PGA Tour stop, you earned 500 points.
 For a playoff win, you get 1,500 points.
-Similarly, all players earn three times the points for their performances in playoff events compared to regular-season tournaments.
-(Note: This was the one real change in the structure of the playoffs from 2019, playoff event points were worth four times as much as a regular-season event.)
+Similarly, all players earn three times the points for their performances in playoff events compared with regular-season tournaments.
+(Note: This was the one real change in the structure of the playoffs from back in 2019; playoff event points were worth four times as much as a regular-season event.)

 Who is the defending FedEx Cup champion?